garyzhubc/STAT406-2017/Lecture8/README.md

 Non-parametric regression
 =========================

 We now turn our attention to the situation where the regression function E(Y|X) is not necessarily linear.
-Furthermore, we will assume that its "form" is **unknown**.
+Furthermore, we will assume that its *form* is **unknown**.
 If we knew that the regression function was a polynomial in the coordinates of the vector X (e.g. a quadratic function), or if we knew that the true regression function belonged to a family of functions that we can parametrize, then the regression function could be estimated via least squares.
 Instead here we focus on the case where the regression function is **completely unknown**.

 Below we will discuss two main approaches to estimating E(Y|X):

 1.  one using bases (e.g. a polynomial basis, or a spline basis); and
 2.  one using kernels (aka local regression).

-To simplify the presentation, and also because of an intrinsic limitation of these methods (which will be discussed in more detail later), we will initially only consider the case where there is a single explanatory variable (i.e. X above is a scalar, not a vector).
+To simplify the presentation (but also because of an intrinsic limitation of these methods, which will be discussed in more detail later), we will initially only consider the case where there is a single explanatory variable (i.e. X above is a scalar, not a vector).

 Polynomial regression
 ---------------------